SERVIR-Amazonia/suriname-training/intro-gee-1/image-vector.md

 "`4 Image Visualization`" script from repository and `T1 & T2` folder or direct link:
 [https://code.earthengine.google.com/1e545677e7f9fa17aa99d49ff775fd34](https://code.earthengine.google.com/1e545677e7f9fa17aa99d49ff775fd34).

-## vector data
+## Vector data

 There are also other types of data in Earth Engine, such as vector data.
-We are going to use a dataset from the Food and Agriculture Organization of the United Nations (FAO) to select the administrative limits of the Dominican Republic (extract a polygon).
+We are going to use a dataset from the Food and Agriculture Organization of the United Nations (FAO) to select the administrative limits of the Suriname (extract a polygon).
 This dataset contains boundary vectors of all the countries in the world and is a collection of features (`ee.FeatureCollection`).
+Note that this might not correspond to official national boundaries defined by each country.
+However, we can use it as an example.
 Creating a new script:

 ```javascript
 var countries = ee.FeatureCollection('FAO/GAUL_SIMPLIFIED_500m/2015/level0');